msteenhagen/Sympathy-and-the-four-theories-of-perception/sympathyperception.md

 But even today philosophy has room for the concept of sympathy.
 Although it's discredited as an explanatory concept in the natural sciences, sympathy lives on in the 'Science of Man', as English and Scottish enlightenment authors became interested in it.
 For these authors the problem of action at a distance re-emerged.
 In some way, we have access to and even seem to be affected by the contents of another individual's mind.
 How can I know on the basis of my sensations, impressions or ideas about the sensations, impressions or ideas this other person has?
 Sympathy gets introduced to explain this, and so gets moulded into the psychological shape we're familiar with.
 This is how I will understand the concept in what follows.

 # Sympathy & perception are forms of awareness
-To sympathise with someone, is to feel your way into their mental state.
+To sympathise with someone is to feel your way into their mental state.
 It is often taken to be a crucial element in mind-reading, and arguably plays a role in our capacity for concerted agency or thought.
-So, at least often, an answer to how it is that Zayneb knows what Hisham is going through (if she know this) is found in the fact that Zayneb is able to sympathise with Hisham's feelings.
+At least often, an answer to how it is that Zayneb knows what Hisham is going through (if she know this) is found in the fact that Zayneb is able to sympathise with Hisham's feelings.
+A sympathetic response often is a source of knowledge about others.

-Sense perception can be thought of as a form of awareness.
-It is awareness by experience, as we could put it.
-Perceiving a suspension bridge involves such a bridge making its way into your experience of your surroundings.
-I think that, similarly, sympathy can be thought of as a kind of awareness by experience.
-It is commonly contrasted often with a mere inferential or theoretical understanding of other people's states: it is a kind of awareness of other people's states that proceeds by means of experience.
+Sense perception, which is a source of knowledge too, can be thought of as a form of awareness of our surroundings.
+This awareness is _experiential_, as we could put it.
+Perceiving a suspension bridge involves that bridge making its way into your experience of your surroundings.
+I think that, similarly, sympathy can be thought of as a kind of experiential awareness.
+It is commonly contrasted with a mere inferential or theoretical understanding of other people's states.
+Sympathy can be a source of knowledge about others because of the specific _experience_ a sympathetic response involves.

 ## Views about perception can be deliniated

-There are several ways we can understand what sense perception involves.
-This makes it that in the philosophy of perception we find a clear delineation of views.
+What is it to perceive something?
+There are several ways we can understand perception, and in the philosophy of perception we find a clear delineation of views.
 Let's focus on vision.
 Take that suspension bridge again.
 When you see that bridge, what elements and relations are involved in such an act?
-There are two important questions we can ask here.
+There are two important questions we may ask.

-When you see that bridge, is the immediate object of your visual awareness the bridge, or is it something else, such as an image of the bridge, or the bridge's outer surface, or a visual sensation caused in you?
-This discussion has a long history.
+When you see that bridge, is the immediate object of your visual awareness the bridge, or is it something else, such as an image of the bridge, or the bridge's outer surface, or a bridge-like visual sensation caused in you?
+Disputes over this question have a long, infamous history.

 Second, we may ask whether the immediate awareness we have, whether it is of the bridge or of something else, depends for its occurrence on the actuality or existence of what we're aware of.
 Could you have this awareness if the thing you become aware of did not exist?
-Especially in the last decades, philosophers have debated what we should say about this.
+Can we think of it as a relation or form of contact with reality?
+Especially in the last decades, philosophers have debated what we should say about this, and this issue is very much alive today.

 Both these questions are besieged by controversy, but I think that at least the basic distinctions here are straightforward.
 Let me say a little bit more about each of them.